 Product Perspective

 Uncrewed Aerial Systems (UAS) have slowly become commonplace as more military and commercial applications come to fruition.
 This project aims to develop an open-source framework for training UAS systems.
 This framework employs a two-tiered simulation model which shall start with a low-fidelity simulator for complex testing and then process the data created into a high-fidelity 3d simulator for more precise collision avoidance.

 This simulation-driven development would provide a safer and more cost-effective solution to testing complex behaviors.
-With the application development it would be ideal for experimenting with multi-agent scenarios, adjusting parameters and observing the potential outcome in controlled scenarios.
+With the application development it would be ideal for experimenting with multi-agent scenarios, adjusting parameters, and observing the potential outcome in controlled scenarios.
 It would allow for users to focus more on development with the benefit of testing without physical limitations.
 This in turn would eliminate the need for regulatory compliance in the simulation phase and would help researchers and developers explore new UAS dynamics considering the constraints of air traffic compliance in later development stages.

 The model is not self-contained, as it depends on employing a few existing technologies for its development and implementation, namely ArduPilot, Gazebo, ROS, and the programming languages Julia and Python.
 ArduPilot is an open source UAS development framework with built-in support for a wide range of drone types, sensors, and environments.
 Gazebo is a visual simulation software that can interface with ArduPilot to render drone simulations.
 ROS is a set of software libraries that empower developers to build robotics software.
 These technologies enable the developers of this project to create simulations, visualize them, and ultimately load them onto physical UAS to test them in the real world.
 As described above, the system relies on a few existing technologies and is not self-contained.